ottyanna/traynim/README.md

 ### `demo` (Deprecated)

-The `demo` command is still usable, but since version 1.0.0, it is deprecated and it's better to use inputFiles for scenes.
-Despite this, if you wish to create your images with `for` cycles, it's better to tweak directly the `demo` part of the code.
+The `demo` command is still usable, but since version 1.0.0, it's better to use files for scenes.
+Despite this, if you wish to create your images with `for` cycles, like the scene in the on/off example in the [demo_preview](#demo-preview) it's better to tweak directly the `demo` part of the code.

 ## Examples